Pradipwasre/Azure-MLOps/README.md

 ## Docker Images and Containers

-    - An images is a read-only template with infrastructure for creating a Docker container.
+    - An image is a read-only template with infrastructure for creating a Docker container.
     - We create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
     - A container is a runnable instance of an image.
-You can create, start, sotp, move, or delete a container using the Docker API or CLI.
+You can create, start, stop, move, or delete a container using the Docker API or CLI.
     - A container is defined by its images as well as any configuration options you provide to it when you create a start it.

 ------------------------------------------------------------------